 Statement: As national identity promotes racial stereotypes, so Australia does not need the national identity.

 A.D Hope in poem “Australia” highlights the significance of traditions and glory of humanitarianism.
 The text reveals the significance of culture, “the learned to doubt the chatter of cultured apes.
 Which is called civilization over there” (Hope, 1970)?
 The text explains the uselessness of titles and power.
 The more important thing is patriotism for keeping the nation united.
-Hope identifies that people in Australia came from different cultures and regions.
-He presented the poem to highlight the negative role of nationality as the government in past treated migrants differently from locals.
-The poem supports the argument that Australia does not need new identity because it has a more important duty of providing equal rights to aboriginals.
-The poem identifies that Australian people were homogeneous while strict laws for migrants challenged nations peace due to prevailing threats of rebellion.
+Hope identifies that people in Australia come from different cultures and regions.
+He presented the poem to highlight the negative role of nationality as the government in the past treated migrants differently from locals.
+The poem supports the argument that Australia does not need a new identity because it has a more important duty of providing equal rights to Aboriginals.
+The poem identifies that Australian people were homogeneous while strict laws for migrants challenged national peace due to prevailing threats of rebellion.
 The poem shows close relevance with the topic under discussion as it presents the logical reasoning of why Australia don’t need a new identity.
-Hope in the poem criticizes the role of government that discriminated the society according to their identities.
+Hope in the poem criticizes the role of government that discriminates the society according to their identities.

 The concept of identity will influence the lives of minority populations negatively.
 The idea of forming new identities is unreasonable because Australia is a land where people from different cultures and regions migrated in the past.
-The land preserves the stories of aboriginals who lived in the land throughout history.
+The land preserves the stories of Aboriginals who lived in the land throughout history.
 It is not possible to form new identities as it will create more adversities for the people.
-Aboriginals make only 2 percent of the population, so the notion threatens their status and individuality.
+Aboriginals make up only 2 per cent of the population, so the notion threatens their status and individuality.
 New identities will also create chaos for the Australians as they would struggle to find their true identities.
 The concept of new identity is also inapplicable as it threatens the ideology of human rights and undermines the role of parliament in marinating justice for minorities.
 Racial discrimination remains another adverse impact of forming new identities.
 The overall assessment of the three poems provides support to the main argument and rejects the idea of new identities.
 The poems uncover the miserable realities of migrants who struggled to survive in the brutal land.
 The poets state that human rights and equality are more important for survival in Australia.

 References